crossbario/crossbar/README.md

 At it's core, Crossbar.io provides a flexible and scalable communication infrastructure for application components to talk to each other.
 This communication infrastructure is based on **Unified Routing** and **WAMP**:

 >[**Unified Routing**](http://wamp.ws/why/#unified_routing) provides applications components with two communication patterns to use: remote procedure calls and publish & subscribe.
-In both patterns, the application components involved are fully decoupled by Crossbar.io which dynamically routes calls and events between the former.

->**WAMP** is an open, standardized protocol that runs native on WebSocket.
+In both patterns, the application components involved are fully decoupled by Crossbar.io which dynamically routes calls and events between the former. [**WAMP**](http://wamp.ws) is an open, standardized protocol that runs native on WebSocket.

-Crossbar.io implements an architecture based on the following approach:
+**Unified Routing** allows Crossbar.io to provide developers with a powerful approach:

 1. Composing a system from a set of self-contained, independent services or application components